juxor/afaq/markdown/secH4.md

 State, and Society in the Russian Civil War**, Diane P. Koenker, William G.
 Rosenberg and Ronald Grigor Suny (eds.), p.
-369] Without the autonomy required to manage local problems, the operation of the railways was seriously harmed and, unsurprisingly, a few months after Trotsky subjected to railway workers to the _"militarisation of labour"_ in September 1920, there was a _"disastrous collapse of the railway network in the winter of 1920-1."_
-[Jonathan Aves, **Workers against Lenin**, p.
+369] Without the autonomy required to manage local problems, the operation of the railways was seriously harmed and, unsurprisingly, a few months after Trotsky subjected railway workers to the _"militarisation of labour"_ in September 1920, there was a _"disastrous collapse of the railway network in the winter of 1920-1."_ [Jonathan Aves, **Workers against Lenin**, p.
 102] There can be no better way to cripple an economy than to impose Lenin's demand that the task of workers was that of _"unquestioningly obeying the will of the Soviet leader, of the dictator, **during** the work."_ [**Collected Works**, vol. 27, p.
 270]

 As the experience of workers' in struggle shows, it is the **abolition** of autonomy which ensures the abolition of large-scale industry, not its exercise.
 The conscious decision by workers to **not** exercise their autonomy brings industry grinding to a halt and are effective tools in the class struggle.
-As any worker know, it is only our ability to make decisions autonomously that keeps industry going.
+As any worker knows, it is only our ability to make decisions autonomously that keeps industry going.

 Rather than abolishing authority making large-scale industry impossible, it is